Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Current plan is to offer less configuration than the previous NetworkTransform interpolation (by only using a float to specify the amount of time to interpolate vs the old AnimationCurve which allowed to specify the amount of time to interpolate varying over the distance to interpolate).

-Current interpolation doesn't make any assumptions on future rollback needs.
+This interpolation doesn't make any assumptions on future server rewind needs.
-This means that any future rollback code we use that wants to correct interpolated values might require new explicit APIs that would break user defined implementations (users would need to implement any new method).
+This means that any future rewind code we use that wants to correct interpolated values might require new explicit APIs that would break user defined implementations (users would need to implement any new method).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives